phiatos/bayanihan/README.md

 ⚠️ Activation status not yet linked to dashboard view

 ABVN Account
-Mobile Number: 09499894578
-Password: 3xgbgylvU(
 ⚠️ Limited access setup (not fully working)
-You can register a new ABVN in VGM or use this account
+You can register a new ABVN in VGM and use it to login, credentials will be sent thru email.

 <!-- // ================================================== // -->
 Key Module Status: